Something From Nothing

 The pandemic hit everyone hard all across the world, but, arguably, it hit no one harder than it hit the tourism industry.
 We were the first industry to be hit, and we’re likely to be the last to recover.
 In an instant we went from the promise of making our fortune, to making nothing – absolutely nothing.

 I won’t lie.
 March was very dark for me.
 I felt the pain of the rug being pulled out from under me, and I fell into a dark depression.
 Not only was my source of income gone, but so was my purpose.
-Part of what we do, besides showing tourists around the cannabis farms of The Emerald Triangle, is to counter all the anti marijuana propaganda with the actual history of cannabis, and to de-stigmatize this therapeutic plant and the good cannabis farmers who grow it.
+Part of what we do, besides showing tourists around the pot farms in California’s Emerald Triangle, is to counter all the anti marijuana propaganda with the actual history of cannabis, and to de-stigmatize this therapeutic plant and the good cannabis farmers who grow it.

 I realized that if I was going to pull myself out of this depression I needed to get my purpose back, but how?
 I was stuck at home, and I had no resources, but I remembered the words of my seatmate from so many years ago, “We’re artists.
 We make something from nothing.
 That’s our nature.”